FrickTown/ObsidianVaults/DatorArkitektur/Lab 3 Material.md

 add $t3, $t1, $t3
 sw $t3, 12($zero)
 ```
-- Q3: It loads the first word in memory to $t1, the second word in memory to $t2, adds the sum of $t1 and $t2 into $t3, increments $t3 by $t1, and then stores the value in $t3 as the 4th word in memory.
+- *Q3*: It loads the first word in memory to $t1, the second word in memory to $t2, adds the sum of $t1 and $t2 into $t3, increments $t3 by $t1, and then stores the value in $t3 as the 4th word in memory.
+- *Q4*: No. One would expect the fourth word in memory to equal 4, but it zeroes out.
+- *Q5*: Due to the pipelining, both addition instructions are performing their calculations with registers that have not yet been written to by lw.
+By the time sw reads register $t3, the $t1 and $t2 registers have only *just* gotten written to.
+- *Q6*: